-Fig. 1.
-Research Tools with added capabilities for Sharing and Managing Scientific Documents publications.
-As these services enable storing, tagging and sharing documents, another emerging need has also appeared for supporting these tools by using their existing services via Web Service wrappers with added capabilities.
-To address this challenges, an ideal architecture should meet the following requirements: a) uniformity: the architecture should support one-to-many services among information resources and their communication protocols; b) federation: the architecture should present a federation capability where different services belonging to different annotation resources on the web can interoperate with each other; c) interoperability: the architecture should be interoperable with different kinds of clients on the web; d) performance: the architecture should search/retrieve/store metadata for scholarly publications with negligible processing overheads; e) persistency: the architecture should be able to back-up metadata about digital records without affecting the system performance; and f) fault tolerance: the architecture should be distributing metadata describing a digital content and managing redundancy of metadata about digital entities in acceptable rates.
-Fig. 1 illustrates a model of building a system hierarchy where search tools and existing services of social bookmarking tools can be used with added capabilities to collect and manage metadata and data for scientific content [Topcu et al. 2007], [Fox et al. 2007].
+As the web-based academic or nonacademic tools enabling storing, tagging and sharing documents have gained popularity, an emerging need has appeared for supporting these tools by using their existing services via Web Service wrappers with added capabilities.
+To address this challenges, an ideal architecture should meet the following requirements: a) uniformity: the architecture should support oneto-many services among information resources and their communication protocols; b) federation: the architecture should present a federation capability where different services belonging to different annotation resources on the web can interoperate with each other; c) interoperability: the architecture should be interoperable with different kinds of clients on the web; d) performance: the architecture should search/retrieve/store metadata for scholarly publications with negligible processing overheads; e) persistency: the architecture should be able to back-up metadata about digital records without affecting the system performance; and f) fault tolerance: the architecture should be distributing metadata describing a digital content and managing redundancy of metadata about digital entities in acceptable rates.
+Fig. 1 illustrates a model of building a system hierarchy where search tools and existing services of social bookmarking tools can be used with added capabilities to collect and manage metadata and data for scientific content.
 Our goal is to define the practical extent of existing annotation tools for scholarly publications based on information retrieval and management in a consistent way.